angel-chandro/MergerTree-Dendograms/README.md

 - **Rockstar** - A filelist containing the Consistent Trees *.dat filenames

+- **Dtrees** - The merger tree catalogues in "Dtreesfilename=/path/to/tree_XXX" and specifying "Dtreesvols" if "all" or "one" (just the first subvolume)

 After the config file has been altered, the conversion tool can be run by typing:

 `python convToETF.py <Format> convToETF.cfg`